 “I’m a very mechanical person and I love thinking about design projects, but I also thought it would be a really cool way to see what the adults in the queer community are like,” Bishop said.
 “I’m always on campus, so I’m interested in seeing what the people and activism in the Austin queer community looks like.”

 The goal of Saturday’s event was to start an early rough draft and create an idea-brainstorm with the designers.
 The pitches proposed that afternoon ranged from renovated shipping containers to portable modular buildings like those found in school yards.
 A team of ten judges, comprised of community leaders, members of nonprofits, and architects, gave critiques and advice to the designers, who will submit their final versions on July 26.

 Kate Messer, a former Austin Chronicle editor and current communications manager for City Council member Jimmy Flannigan, was among the judges for the evening.
-As an employee of the city, she said she was worried about budget concerns as well, but she enjoys the fact that Qwell is engaging the LGBTQ community so early in the process.
+As an employee of the city, she said she was worried about budget concerns as well, but she enjoys the fact that QWELL is engaging the LGBTQIA+ community so early in the process.